In housing-obsessed Britain, Rightmove holds such a special place in the national consciousness that its web metrics track breaking news events.

 Rightmove had an AWS account, but no cloud in its production environment.
 To change this, Tate first spent a year “understanding the lay of the land: the people, culture, and technology estate.”

-The began in 2021 with the selection of Google Cloud Platform and the establishment of a secure landing zone for containerized workloads.
+The journey began in 2021 with the selection of Google Cloud Platform and the establishment of a secure landing zone for containerized workloads.
 By the end of 2022, Rightmove expanded the platform to handle large-scale traffic, migrated key services to the cloud, and introduced machine learning for content moderation.
-In 2023, it began building 100 microservices and building a new data architecture for improved insights and product development.
+In 2023, it migrated 50% of it’s 180 microservices and built out a new data architecture for improved insights and analytics.

 In the past, developers would write code and give it to the operations team, which would deploy and manage its reliability.
 Now, it’s adopted a bounded context microservice pattern, which enabled dev teams to “take more ownership and be in more control of the end-to-end flow of value from code in their head to to functionality on the website”.
-This means that today, teams are largely running the stuff they build, with a company-wide focus on creating reusable modules that enable self-service.
+This means that today, teams are largely running the stuff they build, with the platforms teams focused on creating reusable components that enable self-service.

-Rightmove was tied to a two-weekly release schedule, which has now been replaced by a “high velocity” continuous integration and continuous delivery/continuous deployment (CI/CD) model for the applications and dev team, removing the need to wait for up to 14 days to make changes to the databases.
+Rightmove now has a “high velocity” continuous integration and continuous delivery/continuous deployment (CI/CD) model for the applications and dev teams.
+Where once it was tied to a two-weekly release schedule for database changes, this has now been replaced with a modern distributed database, removing the need to wait for up to 14 days to make changes to the databases and allowing faster product development in greenfield spaces.

 READ MORE: Sysadmins facing "decline": Bureau of Labor issues grim job outlook forecast